Hello, my friends! My name is Gleniece.

 Living in the Desert Southwest has been a challenge.
 It has also been a blessing.
 Join me as I share my thoughts on sparsity and abundance, longing and fulfillment, and desperation and hope while living out my faith in a dry and lonesome land.

-I’m a wife of over thirty years, a mother of 5, and a child of God.
-I homeschool our last two children, bake our daily bread, coax herbs to grow in my scant desert garden, and maintain my sanity through prayer and trust in God.
-(Merlot and some extra-dark chocolate are extremely helpful too.)
+I’m a wife of over thirty-five years, a mother of 5, and a child of God.
+I homeschool our last two children, coax herbs to grow in my scant desert garden, and maintain my sanity through prayer and trust in God.
+(Merlot and some extra-dark chocolate are extremely helpful, too.)

 I am married to a mighty man.
 Mighty in stature, mighty in the word of God, mighty in his patience with me all these many years.
 He is my Mighty Man.